Anna Park (artist): Exhibitions and collections

-In 2023, SCAD Museum of Art in Savannah, Georgia, exhibited her major institutional solo show yet.
-Last Call expanded on her signature large-scale charcoal compositions presenting shades of black, gray and white tonalities.
-Works Now You See Me, Last Call, and Free Fall, all from 2021, were included in the show.
+In 2023, the SCAD Museum of Art in Savannah, Georgia, presented Last Call, a major solo exhibition of her work.
+The exhibition expanded on her signature charcoal compositions, focusing on tonal variations of black, gray, and white.
+Notable works from 2021, including Now You See Me, Last Call, and Free Fall, were featured.

 Awards and recognition

-Anna Park is the First Prize winner of the AXA Art Prize in 2019; and the Grand Prize winner of Strokes of Genius 11: Finding Beauty, also in 2019.
+Anna Park received the First Prize in the AXA Art Prize in 2019 and the Grand Prize in Strokes of Genius 11: Discovering Beauty, also in 2019.
+Critics and curators have consistently highlighted the energy, technical virtuosity, and psychological depth of her work, as well as her ability to integrate humor and commentary on contemporary media culture within complex, crowded compositions.